Do You Know How Much to Spend on a Squat Rack

 Squat Rack Specs and Dimensions

-The columns and or tubes (which can be found on the dimensions page) are two important features of a squat rack that I like to focus on.
+The columns and tubes (which can be found on the dimensions page) are two important features of a squat rack that I like to focus on.
 The gauge (gauge can be found on the dimensions page) is another one.

 Column Dimensions: This is generally going to be either 3×3, 2×3, or 2×2.